Attendance at three days of field trip and associated Hobart on-campus sessions is a requirement for all on-campus students.

-This unit provides you with a practical understanding of key systems for protected area planning and management.
+This unit provides students with a practical understanding of key systems for protected area planning and management.
 Terrestrial, freshwater and marine protected areas are considered.
 The global context of protected areas is analysed, including issues of definition, scope and governance.
 As governance processes provide the institutional structures within which planning and management occurs, particular attention is given to public, private, community and collaborative arrangements.
-Systems and associated methods for assessing developments, addressing complexity, sustainable finance, management effectiveness, community engagement and landscape/seascape scale management are then considered.
+Systems and associated methods for addressing complexity, sustainable finance, management effectiveness, community engagement and landscape/seascape scale management are then considered.
 These topics are explored by drawing on the experiences of practitioners, case study examples and fieldwork.

 |Unit name||Protected Area Planning and Management Systems|